 So how do you fix it?
 Having the right SEM tools can help you combat unpredictable market fluctuations.
 Imagine having powerful SEM analytics at your disposal to precisely predict when to be aggressive or conservative with all your advertising goals.

 Take complete control of your return on investment (ROI) by increase bids on keywords when visitors are actively browsing, and pause campaigns to control cost-per-acquisitions at low traffic hours.
-In addition, SEM tools help you to discover new keywords.
-It uncovers more market shares within your industry so you can consistently improve marketing campaigns for better results.
+In addition, SEM tools help you discover new keywords.
+It uncovers more market shares within a given industry so you can consistently improve marketing campaigns for better results.